-Those who knew Dolezal always spoke highly of his social awareness, his visions, and his methodical work, all of which aimed at international cooperation.
-Thus it is fitting that this award named after the founding father of ISP(RS) should acknowledge these qualities.
-The Eduard Dolezal Award specifically encourages activities which, in a well organized way, permanently and effectively promote the photogrammetry, remote sensing and spatial information sciences.
+The Eduard Doležal Award specifically encourages activities which in a well-organized way, permanently and effectively promote photogrammetry, remote sensing or GIS.
 His social awareness will be emphasized by considering only candidates from developing and reform countries.

-The Eduard Dolezal Award is a grant for furtherance aimed to assist individuals or representatives of institutions from developing or reform countries to participate in the ISPRS Congress.
+The Eduard Doležal Award is a grant for furtherance, aimed to assist individuals or representatives of institutions, from developing or reform countries, to participate in the ISPRS Congress.

-The Eduard Dolezal Award consists of a certificate provided to ISPRS by the Austrian Society for Surveying and Geoinformation, complimentary registration provided by the respective Congress organizer, and a limited travel and expense grant from the Eduard Dolezal Fund.
+The Eduard Doležal Award consists of a certificate provided to ISPRS by the Austrian Society for Surveying and Geoinformation, complimentary registration provided by the respective Congress organizer, and a limited travel and expense grant from the Eduard Doležal Fund.
 The grant is to cover travel and residence expenses for at least one participant to attend the Congress.
-In the case of short distance journeys, multiple grants may be awarded.
+In the case of short distance journeys, two grants may be awarded.

-The Austrian Society for Surveying and Geoinformation shall serve as trustee to the Eduard Dolezal Fund.
+The Austrian Society for Surveying and Geoinformation shall serve as trustee to the Eduard Doležal Fund.
 The amount of grant funds available for distribution will be communicated to ISPRS Secretary General nine months before each ISPRS Congress.